By being your best self, you can build good relationships with people who might serve as references for you when you have the need.

 In selecting people to ask to serve as references for you, think about what those individuals know about you and if they can discuss your work-related qualities.
+These should be individuals with whom you have put in effort to maintain a relationship.
+Asking someone to serve as a reference is not a business transaction; it is representative of a relationship you have with the person through school, or work, or extracurricular pursuits.

 - Past and present employers usually know about such things as your honesty and integrity, reliability, initiative, quickness to learn and take on responsibility, and your ability to work with others.
 This type of information is valuable, even if your employment was not career-related.